Frequently Asked Questions

 Can I add new drawings later if I forget a detail? ▼

-This is very risky.
-You generally cannot add "new matter" after the filing date.
-If a detail wasn't in the original drawings or description, you might not be allowed to add it later without losing your original filing date.
+This is extremely risky.
+You cannot normally include "new matter" after the filing date.
+If an element was not included in the original drawings or written description, you may not be able to include this element later on without losing your filing date.

 Do I need drawings for a software or process patent? ▼

 Yes.
-While you aren't drawing a physical object, you must provide flowcharts or logic diagrams that show the step-by-step "architecture" of how the software or process functions.
+Although you are not drawing a physical thing, you need to supply flow charts or logic diagrams of how the software or process works.